mushfique-dgist/atm/README.md

 #### Build & Run Instructions

-- From the project directory, run using the following command
+- From the project directory, build using the following command

 ```bash
 # build